-Sara Harp Minter has two counselors to assist with the social and emotional needs of our students.
+Braelinn Elementary has one counselor to assist with the social and emotional needs of our students.
 The counselors teach classroom guidance lessons on a variety of topics including a unit on careers and character education, and are available for individual and small group sessions.
 They also support parents, teachers, and administrators to meet the needs of our students.